q-contradiction/gambling/roulette_strategy.md

 # @max_bet: Casino limit

 # @strategy: Default| Martingale | Bold
-# Default: bet 1$
+# Default: constant bet
-# Martingale: Generalized martingale in uneven odds, where the current bet covers all previous losses. first bet 1$
+# Martingale: Generalized martingale in uneven odds, where the current bet covers all previous losses
 # Bold: Bet the whole bank
 # All strategies limited by current bank, max bet allowed by casino and
 # **We never bet more than we actually need to reach our target.**